A more AI-focused than sound-focused TWS packed with features

 Gestures

-The gesture system is among the most configurable I have seen in a TWS product.
-Pinch, Pinch & Hold, and Slide are each independently assignable per earbud, and each gesture type has its own screen:
+The gesture system is among the most configurable I have seen in a TWS product but given all the features it sort of needs to be.
+Pinch, Pinch & Hold, and Slide are each independently assignable per earbud, and the app dedicates a separate screen to each gesture type — shown below for Pinch, Pinch & Hold, and Slide respectively.

 gesture config — Pinch tab showing per-earbud assignments gesture config — Pinch & Hold tab

-The practical consequence of this level of configurability is that there are enough gesture slots to cover playback control, ANC switching, and Viaim’s AI recording features simultaneously.
-In my experience, getting the muscle memory right took some time — particularly when the AI recording trigger would occasionally fire when I intended to switch tracks.
-It is something you can tune, but it requires patience during the initial setup.
+In my experience, getting the muscle memory right took some time, particularly when the AI recording trigger would occasionally fire when I intended to switch tracks.
+It is something you can tune out with patience during the initial setup.

 The headline feature is Viaim’s AI recording system.
 Pressing the red button on the case — or using the assigned gesture — starts a recording that is synchronised to the app.
 The app then transcribes the audio and can provide a live translation, which is particularly impressive when the source audio is a foreign language.
 Spending time outside Tokyo was the real test, and the RecDot handled Japanese speech recognition and English translation with accuracy that genuinely surprised me.
 It is not flawless, and the translation latency is noticeable, but for understanding the gist of a conversation or announcement in an unfamiliar language it works.